OpenNebula/website/content/solutions/deployment_blueprints/disaster_recovery/dr_config_and_deployment.md

 for host in node{0..3}-site-b; do echo $host; ssh $host chown ceph:ceph /etc/ceph/site-a.conf; done
 ```

-Make sure that the name of the config file matches the name used in the keyring that stores the authentication infos.
+Make sure that the name of the config file matches the name used in the keyring that stores the authentication information.

 ## Enable Mirroring

 {{< alert title="Note" color="success" >}}
 When RBD mirroring is enabled for the entire pool, all newly-created images will inherit the `journal` and `exclusive-lock` attributes.
-However, only template images that do not need to be synchronized will be automatically synchronized to the opposite site, and VM images will not be synchronized even if they inherit the `journal` and `exclusive-lock` attributes, because that requires _flattening_.
+However, only template images that do not need to be synchronized will be automatically synchronized to the opposite site, and VM images will not be synchronized even if they inherit the `journal` and `exclusive-lock` attributes, since that would require _flattening_ the image.

 Site A can be configured with mirroring in `image` mode, but Site B always needs to use mirroring in `pool` mode.
 {{< /alert >}}